aayush99singh/Sudoku-Solver/README.md

 # Sudoku-Solver
-## Hold the image in front of the camera like this:
+## Hold the image in front of the camera like this :
 ![image](https://user-images.githubusercontent.com/55214244/135301365-378b8899-6890-495f-b642-7d6dc77b9cf4.png)